osisoft/OSIsoft-Adapter-DNP3-Docs/V1/Configuration/PI Adapter for DNP3 data source configuration.md

  curl -v -d `"@DataSource.config.json"` -H `"Content-Type: application/json" "http://localhost:5590/api/v1/configuration/DNP3-1/DataSource"`
 ```

 **Note:** After you complete data source configuration, the next step is to configure data selection.
 Depending on your data source configuration, your data selection configuration may be pre-populated by discovery.
-For more information, see [PI Adapter for DNP3 data selection configuration](xref:PIAdapterForDNP3DataSelectionConfiguration) and [Discovery](xref:PIAdapterForDNP3PrinciplesOfOperation#discovery).
+For more information, see [data selection configuration](xref:PIAdapterForDNP3DataSelectionConfiguration) and [discovery](xref:PIAdapterForDNP3PrinciplesOfOperation#discovery).

 ## DNP3 data source schema